 ● Enhance the holiday season by making spirits bright with this joyful presentation.

-● Encourage physical activity by creating an attractive environment that gets visitors to walk around the downtown and in the 14 acre Wilcox Park and neighboring Donahue Park.
+● Encourage physical activity by creating an attractive environment that gets visitors to walk around the downtown.

 ● Strengthen awareness of the distinctive character and unique attractions in our 2-state downtown community